smart-on-fhir/health-cards/docs/index.md

 ### via File Download

 To facilitate this workflow, the issuer can include a link to help the user download the credentials directly, e.g., from at a login-protected page in the Issuer's patient portal.
-The file should be served with a `.smart-health-card` file extension, so the Health Wallet app can be configured to recognize this extension.
+The file SHALL be served with a `.smart-health-card` file extension and SHALL be provided with a MIME type of `application/smart-health-card` (e.g., web servers SHALL include `Content-Type: application/smart-health-card` as an HTTP Response containing a Health Card), so the Health Wallet app can be configured to recognize this extension and/or MIME type.
 Contents should be a JSON object containing an array of Verifiable Credential JWS strings:

 ```json
 {